 Alternatives to Pay-for-Performance

-If you’re searching for new ways to motivate employees, you’ll need to look outside of money to get the best results.
 Luckily, finding ways to motivate your team isn’t tricky or costly.
 80% of employees say that they are more motivated when their efforts and work are recognized and appreciated.
 Simply saying “Thank You” or “Great Work” can go a long way and have a more positive long-term impact.
 Employees want to know their work matters, and if a boss acknowledges what they did to directly help the company, they’re going to work better.@ClearCompany says employers need to find unique ways of #motivating their employees that lie outside of pay.
 See why the #PayForPerformance model falls short in engaging your team:

 In that same vein, employees crave a workplace that showcases its commitment to developing and advancing their careers.
 Offering employees an opportunity to expand their professional skillset and grow within the company will reduce turnover and retain your A Players.
-Leaders will see added benefits to developing their existing workforce, with employees becoming more resilient and your operations running more smoothly.
+Leaders will see added benefits to developing their existing workforce, with employees becoming more resilient and operations running more smoothly.

 "You have to find a growth path for the great ones.
 The great ones will join your company to grow, learn, to do new things.
 If they can't grow, they die a little every day.
-It's your job to understand the career path for all your key employees.
+It's your job to understand the career path of all your key employees.
 And do whatever you can, within the boundaries of reality, to help them achieve it."

 - Jason Lemkin, Managing Director at Storm Ventures